Scott Wills is in his 17th season as head coach of the Ohio Northern women’s tennis program.

 |Title:||Assistant Women's Tennis Coach|

-Chris Alexander is in his ninth year as an assistant for the Polar Bears.
+Chris Alexander is in his 14th season as an assistant for the Polar Bears.

-Alexander currently resides in the Fort Wayne, Ind., area where he works at Meridian Title Corporation.
+Alexander currently resides in Fort Wayne, Indiana, where he is an Account Manager for Meridian Title Company.

 Taryn Stromback is in her second season as an assistant coach for the women's tennis team.

 Stromback returns to Northern as a coach after being a four-year member of the women's tennis team where she was a four time letterwinner.

 Stromback ranks ninth all-time in Polar Bear history with 62 singles wins, and ranks second all-time at Ohio Northern with 83 doubles victories.